oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 #### Exadata Cloud Service Spokes with Bespoke East-West Controls

-The Exadata Cloud Service (ExaCS) spoke security list, CIS, and intra-VCN routing settings are Terraform local overrides.
-Define them in a *\*_override.tf* file, using the provided *net_override.tf* sample as the starting point, so that the base Landing Zone files can still be upgraded safely.
+The Exadata Cloud Service (ExaCS) spoke security list, CIS guardrails, and intra-VCN routing settings are Terraform local overrides.
+Define them in the provided [net_override.tf](./net_override.tf) sample as the starting point, so that the base Landing Zone files can still be upgraded safely.

 - Override Exadata client, backup, or integration subnet security lists per VCN (*exa_vcn\*_client_subnet_security_list*, *exa_vcn\*_backup_subnet_security_list*, *exa_vcn\*_integration_subnet_security_list*) to align with workload-specific routing inspection patterns or to delegate fine-grained subnet controls to a firewall.
 These overrides are available for *EXA-VCN-1*, *EXA-VCN-2*, and *EXA-VCN-3*.
-- Custom Exadata subnet security lists are applied when the Exadata spoke is attached to the DRG in a Hub VCN topology.
-In standalone or DRG-as-hub deployments, the default Exadata security list behavior is preserved.
-- Backup subnet security list overrides are only used when the matching *add_exa_vcn\*_backup_subnet* toggle is enabled.
-Integration subnet security list overrides are only used when the matching *add_exa_vcn\*_integration_subnet* toggle is enabled.
+- The client subnet override replaces the default client subnet security list whenever the Exadata VCN is deployed.
+Backup and integration subnet overrides are only used when the matching *add_exa_vcn\*_backup_subnet* or *add_exa_vcn\*_integration_subnet* toggle is enabled.
 - Force client-to-integration and integration-to-client flows through the DRG for centralized inspection by enabling *exa_vcn\*_enable_intra_vcn_drg_route*.
 This only adds the client and integration subnet route rules when the Exadata VCN is attached to the DRG, and it is most useful when a Hub firewall must inspect traffic between those two Exadata subnets.
-- Relax governance by toggling *exa_vcn\*_cis_checks_enabled*, if a deviation from CIS networking guardrails is absolutely required.
-This is common when Exadata subnet security rules are intentionally opened and control is enforced by a firewall. **Note that this override only becomes effective when either *oci_nfw_ip_ocid* or *hub_vcn_east_west_entry_point_ocid* are provided, i.e., when traffic is directed to a firewall.
-Use it with extreme caution, ensuring your custom network security rules (in NSGs and security lists) do not expose sensitive ports to Internet**.
+- Relax governance by toggling *exa_vcn\*_cis_checks_enabled*, if a deviation from CIS networking guardrails is absolutely required and the firewall-gating condition above is met.

 The following *net_override.tf* pattern replaces the client, backup, and integration subnet security lists for *EXA-VCN-1*, and routes client/integration subnet traffic through the DRG: